Azure/PSRule.Rules.Azure/docs/upgrade-notes.md

 ### Realigned configuration option names

-Several configuration options will be renamed in upcomming releases of PSRule for Azure.
+Several configuration options will be renamed in upcoming releases of PSRule for Azure.
 This is part of a ongoing effort to align the naming of configuration options across PSRule for Azure.
 For information on other options that will be renamed see [deprecations][1].

-You **only** need to take action if you have explictly set old configuration option names.
+You **only** need to take action if you have explicitly set old configuration option names.

 The old option names may be set in: